MYOMAO/BsBpPbPb2018/README.md

 ## To Run the Codes ##

 The following will be for Bs.
 B+ analysis is basically identical.
-Before running the codes, make sure you have the file inside the folder named ``BsBPInputSamples".
+Before running the codes, make sure you have the file inside the folder named ``BsBPInputSamples``.
 You can find it on MIT grendel: szhaozho@grendel01.mit.edu:/data/szhaozho/BsBPInputSamples.
 Inside the folder BsBPInputSamples, you should see the following files:

-BPData.root  BPMCOld.root  BPMC.root  BsData.root
+``BPData.root  BPMCOld.root  BPMC.root  BsData.root``

 ## Generating Prerequisite Files for the Bs Nominal Results ##